cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 If the spatial reference IDs (SRIDs) of the geometry instances don't match, method returns null.

-If matrix is not well-formed, an `ArgumentException`will be thrown.
+If matrix isn't well-formed, an `ArgumentException`will be thrown.

 #### Example